MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 - Essential auditing processes that have other reports (or other processes) that depend on it as a data source.
 - Auditing processes that are documented and supported.

-The type of process, manual or automated, might impact how you handle authentication.
+The type of process—manual or automated—might impact how you handle authentication.
 For example, a Power BI administrator might use user authentication for a manual auditing process but use a service principal for an automated process.
 For more information, see [Determine the authentication method](#determine-the-authentication-method) later in this article.

 > [!TIP]
 > If there's a regular, recurring, need to obtain auditing data that's currently handled manually, consider investing time to automate it.
-For example, if a Power BI administrator manually runs a script every day to obtain data from the Power BI activity log, there's a risk of missing data should that person be ill or away on vacation.
+For example, if a Power BI administrator manually runs a script every day to retrieve data from the Power BI activity log, there's a risk of missing data should that person be ill or away on vacation.

 :::image type="icon" source="media/common/checklist.png" border="false":::